"A chain is only as strong as its weakest link."

 - NIST: The National Institute for Standards and Technology provides these Guidelines for Cell Phone and PDA Security.

-It is a good practice for persons who handle restricted or sensitive information, or who operate IT systems that store, transfer or process such information, to sign a confidentiality agreement.
+Persons who handle restricted or sensitive information, or who operate IT systems that store, transfer or process such information, should sign a confidentiality agreement.
 Doing so helps educate those persons about protecting the systems and information, and helps to establish expectations.
 In some situations, the signing of a confidentiality agreement is required by policy or contract.

 The confidentiality agreement template provided here is available for your use or adaptation as appropriate.
 Where the use of such agreement has legal implications, it is recommended that you seek legal advice to verify that your intended use is appropriate for your situation.
 Download a copy of the Confidentiality Agreement Template (PDF)